Coronavirus Job Retention Scheme extension

 The CJRS will broadly follow the same rules as they stood in August, where employers can furlough (wholly or partly) their staff and pay at least 80% of their usual pay for hours they did not work in the pay period.

 The employer can then reclaim 80% of an employee’s wages for unworked hours back from the government (up to a cap of £2,500), although the employer is required to pay employer pension and employer national insurance costs without reimbursement, in addition to an employee’s pay for worked hours.
-This level of support will be reviewed in January 2021.

 The main difference to the scheme is that the criteria for staff being furloughed has now changed: